 Days 4-5: Mirissa or Weligama

 Mirissa is Sri Lanka’s most famous beach town.
-The neighboring Weligama is one of Sri Lanka’s most popular surf havens.
+The neighboring surf haven of Weligama is one of Sri Lanka’s most popular surfer destinations.
 If you’re looking to surf, Weligama Bay is vast and the waves are unceasing.
 If you’re more into relaxation, Mirissa’s beautiful beachfront is some of the best in all of Sri Lanka.
 There are plenty of places to stay right next to the beach, ranging from surfer hostels to five-star resorts.

 Some of the highlights of Mirissa include Coconut Hill, Parrot Rock, and Turtle Bay.
 Coconut Hill is exactly what it sounds like, a hill with a ton of palm trees right on the ocean.
 It makes for a great photo op.
 A short walk towards town is Turtle Bay where you can swim with sea turtles.
 A little further in is Parrot Rock, a little hill jutting into the ocean between two bays, making for a great view of the long strip of beaches that Mirissa has to offer.

-In Weligama, it is all about surf.
+Right next door, it is all about surf in Weligama.
 You can find all levels of surfers trying to catch waves on the long strip of beach in Weligama Bay.
 Alongside the beach, you can find tons of trendy restaurants, hotels, and cafes.

 Weligama is also home to some of Sri Lanka’s best nightlife.
 Some nightclubs stay open well into the morning.
 This was a pleasant surprise since my first two weeks of in Sri Lanka had been devoid of any partying whatsoever.
 Considering my blog name, I had definitely not been living my best life until I got to Mirissa and Weligama.